Are you a carbon farmer?

 The why and how: capturing carbon on farm

-Soil carbon and organic matter supply nutrients for plant growth and soil micro organisms, stabilise soil structure, and improve soil water storage and infiltration.
-Carbon rich soil organic matter also increases soil cation excahange capacity, buffers soil pH, and reduces the effects of salinity and sodicity.
+Soil carbon and organic matter supply nutrients for plant growth and soil microorganisms, stabilise soil structure, and improve soil water storage and infiltration.
+Carbon rich soil organic matter also increases soil cation exchange capacity, buffers soil pH, and reduces the effects of salinity and sodicity.

 The role of vegetation

-Vegetation in uncropped areas sequesters and stores large amounts of carbon.
-Old growth River Red Gums can store almost 400 tonnes of carbon per hectare per year (equivalent to the carbon emitted by 290 Holden Commodores in a year).
+Vegetation in uncropped areas sequesters large amounts of carbon.
+Old growth River Red Gums can store almost 400 tonnes of carbon per hectare per year (equivalent to the carbon emitted by 290 standard-sized cars in a year).